1. FC Nürnberg: Stadium

 "Der Club" plays in the communally-owned Max-Morlock-Stadion.
 It has been the club's home since 1963, and currently has a capacity of 50,000 spectators following the stadium's most recent expansion during the winter break of the 2009–10 season.
 The club previously played its matches at the Zabo (an abbreviation of Zerzabelshof, the district in which the ground was located).

-The stadium was built in 1928 and was known as Stadion der Hitler-Jugend from 1933 to 1945.
+The stadium was built in 1928 and was known as Stadion der Hitler-Jugend from 1933 to 1945. then as the Frankenstadion (Franconia Stadium).
 Originally having a capacity of 40,000 spectators, it was expanded in 1965 to hold 65,000 and subsequently hosted the 1967 Cup Winners' Cup final between Bayern Munich and Rangers, won 1–0 by the German side.
-The facility was refurbished for the 1974 FIFA World Cup and another recently completed renovation allowed it to seat 45,000 for four preliminary round matches and one Round of 16 contest of the 2006 World Cup.
+The facility was refurbished for the 1974 FIFA World Cup and another renovation allowed it to seat 45,000 for four preliminary round matches and one Round of 16 contest of the 2006 World Cup.

-The Frankenstadion since 2012 bears the commercial name "Grundig Stadion" under an arrangement with a local company.
-The majority of the fans was in favour of renaming it after club legend Max Morlock.
+The Frankenstadion bore the commercial name "Grundig Stadion" from 2012 under an arrangement with a local company.
+The majority of the fans were in favour of renaming it after club legend Max Morlock.
 Morlock's name was finally used in 2017.

-The club is currently discussing the possibility of building a new stadium, which is to be completed by 2020.
-A feasibility study has been commissioned and contact has already been made with potential partners.
-A new stadium is to be made a pure football stadium.
-It will be built on the site of Frankenstadion and hold a capacity of 50,000 spectators.
-However, the club has not yet announced any official plans for a new stadium.
+A feasibility study was commissioned by the club in the 2010s over the possibility of constructing a new stadium, with contact made with potential partners.
+It would be built on the same site and hold a capacity of 50,000 spectators.
+However, the club never announced any official plans for a new stadium and no major changes had been made by 2024, in which Nuremberg was overlooked as a host city for the UEFA Euro 2024 tournament held in Germany.